 Anyone can use the designated campsites, which are well signposted.
 You can stay at campsites whether you’re sleeping in a tent, campervan, car or even just your sleeping bag.
 Although, we would not recommend that last one.

 If your campervan is fully self-contained (with onboard wastewater, toilet and rubbish facilities) then there are a lot of places that you can camp for free as long as it is on council land.
 You must camp away from town centres and residential areas.
 Otherwise, just avoid places with a “no camping” sign and private property.
 Read “Can You Freedom Camp in the Catlins?” below to find out more.

 DOC Campsites in The Catlins

 The DoC campsites do not require any booking and are all “standard”-classed campsites, meaning they have very basic facilities.
 They are all NZ$6/person/night.

 Purakaunui Bay Campsite

 Sleep by the beach with the view of sheer cliff faces in the background.
-Nearby is the Purakaunui Falls and an excellent surf break.
+Nearby are the Purakaunui Falls and an excellent surf break.
 Purakaunui Bay campsite has standard DoC facilities including tap water and assisted wheelchair access.
-To get there from Balcutha, drive south until the Ratanui turnoff.
+To get there from Balclutha, drive south until the Ratanui turnoff.
 Follow Purakaunui Falls Road to Long Point Road, then follow gravel Purakaunui Bay Road to the campsite.

 This is a great campsite for your dose of river and forest!
 Camp in a small clearing by the river and close to the Catlins River-Wisp Loop Track (5 hours one way).
 The standard facilities include flush toilets and water from the tap.
 To get there from Balclutha, drive South to Owaka.
 Follow the Papatowai Highway for about 7km then turn right onto Catlins Valley Road and right onto the gravel Morris Saddle Road.
 The campsite is left at cattle-stop.